se-edu/se-book/specifyingRequirements/useCases/usage/text.md

 <tip-box>

-:package: In this example, actor `Blogger` can do all the use cases the actor `Guest` can do, as a result of the actor generalization relationship given in the diagram.
+{{ icon_example }} In this example, actor `Blogger` can do all the use cases the actor `Guest` can do, as a result of the actor generalization relationship given in the diagram.

 <img src="{{baseUrl}}/specifyingRequirements/useCases/usage/images/actorGeneralisation.png" height="250" />
 </tip-box>